-In May 2021, we entered into an Open Market Sale Agreement with Jefferies LLC, or Jefferies, pursuant to which we may offer and sell shares of our common stock having an aggregate offering proceeds up to \$350.0 million, from time to time, in at-the-market, or ATM, offerings through Jefferies.
-611,282 and 1,175,584 shares were sold under this arrangement for the three and nine months ended September 30, 2023, respectively, for net proceeds of approximately \$24.8 million and \$53.3 million, respectively.
+In May 2021, we entered into an Open Market Sale Agreement with Jefferies LLC, (Jefferies), pursuant to which we may offer and sell shares of our common stock having an aggregate offering proceeds up to \$350.0 million, from time to time, in at-the-market (ATM) offerings through Jefferies.
+As of September 30, 2022, net proceeds from shares sold under the arrangement were approximately \$78.9 million.
 No shares were sold under this arrangement for the three and nine months ended September 30, 2022.
-As of September 30, 2023, net proceeds from shares sold under the arrangement were approximately \$132.2 million.
+In July 2022, we received net proceeds of \$491.0 million from the sale of certain future royalties to OMFRS.